 The “Moose on the Loose” content standards outline what a student in the upper elementary grades in New Hampshire should learn in social studies.
 These content standards are separate from the skills standards, which outline what a student in the upper elementary grades should be able to do by the end of this phase of their education.
 The standards incorporate critical thinking and research skills, as well as skills specific to the four primary areas of social studies—history, civics, economics, and geography.

-The Society has made great efforts to examine diverse perspectives in the “Moose on the Loose” curriculum and to enable students to hear all voices tell their stories.
+The Society has made great efforts to examine diverse perspectives in the “Moose on the Loose” and to enable students to hear all voices tell their stories.
 We acknowledge that perception of events is affected by race, ethnicity, culture, religion, education, economic status, gender, gender identity, sexual orientation, disability, and personal experience.
-We hope this curriculum will help students in New Hampshire better understand all viewpoints and to appreciate that the Granite State’s diversity has made it a better, more culturally rich place to live.
+We hope the "Moose on the Loose" will help students in New Hampshire better understand all viewpoints and to appreciate that the Granite State’s diversity has made it a better, more culturally rich place to live.